pterodactyl-installer/pis-bot/README.md

 # Pterodactyl panel

 You can run the bot in the panel.
-You just need to import the [egg provided](https://github.com/Sam1370/pis-bot/raw/master/egg-discord-pis-bot.json) and create a server with it.
+You just need to import the [egg provided](https://github.com/Sam1370/pis-bot/raw/master/pterodactyl/egg-discord-pis-bot.json) and create a server with it.
 You will be automatically asked for API key and other information needed to run the bot.

+# Docker image

+We provide an easy to use `docker-compose.yml` file.
+Just install `docker` and `docker-compose`.
+Then fill in the `env` variables in the `dokcer-compose.yml` file and run `docker-compose up -d`

-## Installation
+## Manual Installation

 ```bash
 git clone https://github.com/Sam1370/pis-bot.git